QuanlinFu/QuanlinFu.github.io/_pages/about.md

 ---

-title: "About Quanlin Fu"
+title: About Quanlin Fu
 ---

 ## Education

+A brief look at my academic background in engineering and math, with a focus on hands-on design and fabrication.

-* Vanderbilt University
+- Vanderbilt University
-  * BS Mechanical Engineering
+  - BS Mechanical Engineering
-  * BS Mathematics
+  - BS Mathematics
-  * BS Minor in Digital Fabrication
+  - BS Minor in Digital Fabrication

 ## Technical skills

+Tools and technologies I use for designing, prototyping, and building physical projects.

-* CAD(SolidWorks, Fusion, AutoCAD)
+- CAD(SolidWorks, Fusion, AutoCAD)
-* 3D Printing
+- 3D Printing
-* Engineering tools
+- Engineering tools

 ## Press